“Without love, our efforts to liberate ourselves and our world community from oppression and exploitation are doomed.”1bell hooks

 No-one left behind

 The fear of ostracisation from the group often prohibits open and honest interaction.
-The tendency in a group to evaluate one another and project judgements onto individuals repeats the dynamics of a competitively structured society that isolates us from one another and sets us up for distrust and division.
+The tendency in a group to evaluate one another and project judgements onto individuals repeats the dynamics of a competitive society that isolates us from one another and sets us up for distrust and division.
 To project onto and scapegoat individuals can be shortsighted as this doesn’t take into account that we are in this together and that one person’s unconscious behaviour is symptomatic of a wider dynamic of which we are all a part.

 Building a container